The Anglo-Saxon Conquerors: Creators of Medieval England

 Other people also came to England after the Romans left, including the Jutes from Denmark and, later, the Vikings.
 The Jutes were also Germanic people.
 But it was the Anglo-Saxon culture and Germanic language that shaped England for centuries.
 They exchanged their Norse religion for Christianity.

-The Celts , who had had dominion over Britain before the Romans arrived, moved north into Scotland and west to Ireland as the invaders set southern Britain to the torch and apparently enslaved the Britons.
+The Celts , who had had dominion over Britain before the Romans arrived, withdrew north to Cumbria and Scotland and west to Wales and Cornwall as the invaders set southern Britain to the torch and apparently enslaved the Britons.
+Others escaped to Brittany.

 - The Great Heathen Army: Viking Coalition Becomes an Anglo-Saxon Nightmare